Double Vision (Diplopia)

 Treatment Options

-Treatment depends entirely on the underlying cause:
+Treatment depends entirely on why the images are separating:

 Immediate/Temporary Relief